Kamahl19/react-starter/README.md

 ## Build app

 To build the app for production, run `yarn build` in app root directory.
-Your app is then ready to be deployed!
+Your app is then ready to be deployed from the `/dist` folder.
 See the [Building for Production](https://vitejs.dev/guide/build.html#browser-compatibility) and [Deploying a Static Site](https://vitejs.dev/guide/static-deploy.html) for more information.

 ## Test app